semrush/intergalactic/website/docs/components/input/input.md

 @## Description

-**Input** is a single-line text input field.
+**Input** is a single-line text field.
 It's one of the basic components for all kinds of forms, search fields, etc.

 Other input types for entering certain data: